zio/zio/docs/reference/state-management/fiberref.md

 Parent fiber joins the right fiber: Map(retries -> 3, intervals -> 3)
 ```

-So this is the reason why the `retries` value is not updated and ends up with the wrong value.
-The `retries` value is clobbered by the right fiber when it joins the parent fiber.
+So, this is the reason why the retries value is not updated and ends up with the wrong value.
+The retries value is clobbered by the right fiber when it joins the parent fiber.

 To solve this problem, we need a way to compose the updates.
-We need to be able to say, "update the retries to 5 and then update the intervals to 3" or inversely, "update the intervals to 3 and then update the retries to 5".
+We need to be able to say, 'update the retries to 5 and then update the intervals to 3' or, conversely, 'update the intervals to 3 and then update the retries to 5'.
 We need to be able to compose updates.
 This is where compositional updates and the patch theory come into play.

-Before we dive into the code, let's try to understand some terminology.
+Before we dive into the code, let's try to understand some terminology:

 ```scala
 trait Differ[Value, Patch] {